 The MCS's Transportation Enforcement Investigations Supervisors will review safety audit reports upon completion for quality and accuracy as they are completed throughout the month.
 The Administrator of Motor Carrier Investigations will provide safety audit staff a monthly progress report informing audit staff's advancement toward meeting the yearly goal.
 Supervisors will track and address errors with investigators to ensure corrections are made and understood for the future.
-Supervisors and the Program Manager will monitor FMCSA's New Entrant list of carriers weekly for due dates to prevent overdue carriers appearing in the new entrant inventory.
-Also, quarterly progress reports will be submitted to the Missouri MCSAP Coordinator for submission to FMCSA.
+Supervisors will monitor FMCSA new entrant reports weekly to prevent overdue carriers appearing in the new entrant inventory.
+Also, quarterly progress reports will be submitted to the Missouri MCSAP coordinator for submission to FMCSA.